 According to Tony Todd at the time, ““That problem that is going on much like many backstage workings, is determining who owns the “CANDYMAN” franchise.
 Which is strange to me because it’s Clive’s Character?
 But in dividing the first “CANDYMAN’s” profits, the ownership went from Propaganda, to Sony, to Columbia, then to Artisan.
 Then Artisan became Lions Gate.
 As soon as it’s all straightened out and it’s determined who has to be paid before the film even gets written, then the movie will move forward.”

-There were rumors that the film would actually have been made for roughly $25 million.
 That would be more than double the original’s $8 million budget and would have made it the most expensive Candyman feature to date.
 That amount of money wasn’t unheard of for the time, though.
 The mid-to-late 2000s were the defining age of big-budget studio horror.
 At that cost, it would have been no surprise to see someone like Naomi Watts in the lead role.
+Still, it’s easy to speculate that the projected cost may have had a part in the film not coming to fruition.

 Tony Todd even suggested that New Line would pick up the rights to the franchise from Artisan to produce the new film.
 This would have made a lot of sense, as New Line had just had an extremely successful year for horror with both Freddy vs. Jason and the remake of The Texas Chainsaw Massacre.